 - ½ cup heavy cream

 - ¾ cup sugar

-- Cut loaf into cubes and place evenly in a greased 9x13 pan.
+- Cut bread into 1-inch cubes and scatter evenly in a greased 9-x-13-inch baking dish.

-- In a bowl, mix together eggs, milk, heavy cream, sugar and vanilla.
-Pour evenly over bread.
+- In a medium bowl, mix eggs, milk, heavy cream, vanilla, and sugar together, then pour evenly over the bread.

-- Bake at 350 for 45 minutes to 1 hour depending on how soft you like it.
+- Bake, uncovered, for 45–60 minutes, depending on how soft you like it.

 Recipe from Mormon Mavens in the Kitchen.

 What is the size (oz) of the sourdough bread loaf that you use?

 I usually use a 24 oz loaf, but it can be a little more/less, give or take.

 I have made this several time for family brunch and everyone always raves about it.